presidentbeef/brat/quickstart.md

 a 1, "a":3, 2
 {% endhighlight %}

-Multiple functions (or closures, or blocks) can be passed in without commas:
+Multiple functions (or closures, or blocks) can be passed in like this:

 {% highlight ruby %}
 a = { x,y,z | p "Ignoring everything..." }